🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 • Difficulty trusting, concentrating, or regulating emotions

-• Physical symptoms like fatigue, pain, or stomach issues
+• Physical symptoms such as fatigue, chronic pain, or stomach issues

-These are not signs of weakness — they’re signs that your nervous system has been working overtime to protect you.
+These are not signs of weakness.
+They are signs that your nervous system has been working overtime to protect you.

 Types of Trauma